HaukeBartsch/3b1b-vis/README.md

 ## Sum of Gaussian distributions

-Given a distribution of regional brain volumes for a cohort I wanted to display how that distribution can be composed out of individual shifted and scaled distributions.
+Given a distribution of regional brain volumes for a cohort I wanted to display how that distribution can be decomposed into shifted and scaled distributions.
 A given probablity for regional brain volume and a related distance from the mean is therefore composed of different distances and probabilities in the underlying (covariate of no interest) distributions.
 Here I wanted to decompose the regional brain volume by age (young and old) and gender (male and female).
 Each of these distributions is represented with its own graph.

 ![DVD](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/Data.gif)